Where should i ski today?

 There is also a market every Saturday morning in Chamonix.

 Baby-cham have nannies that have all been vetted and police checked.
-Call Claire on 00 33 6 48 61 31 92 or email her at INFO@BABY-CHAM.COM
+Email INFO@BABY-CHAM.COM

-In Chamonix our favorite places are Mumma, Point Isobel, Moo, Munchies, Monkey, Big Horn, Cap Horn, Atmosphere, Maison Carrier, Le Cave, The Mix Bar, Casa Valerio and Elevation.
-You need to book Mumma, Munchies and Atmosphere beforehand, but probably some of the others too if it’s peak season.
+In Chamonix our favorite places are Muma, Point Issobel, Moo, Munchies, Big Horn, Cap Horn, Atmosphere, Maison Carrier, Casa Valerio and Elevation.
+You need to book Muma, Munchies and Atmosphere beforehand, but probably some of the others too if it’s peak season.

 Here are some places we’d recommend.
 As a general rule though the easier it is to get to a place the worse the food will be.
 I’d recommend phoning and booking beforehand on your way to the slopes.
 They are normally in setting up shop by 10 am.